 For women’s shirts in headshots there is a real opportunity to introduce pops of color.
 If you are shooting on a white or light background, think contrast.
 Stay away from white or light colors.
 Consider jewel tones like emerald or sapphire blue.
 Purple, green, red or orange can work well too.
 If you want something more neutral, a medium to dark grey can work.

 Solid colors play much better than patterns.
 Consider texture if you want something besides a solid consider texture.
 If you have to have some kind of print pattern, keep it small or low contrast.
 Keep the viewer focus on your face, not your wardrobe.
+Here are some tips on wearing patterns for those who really want to go that direction.

 There are so many neck styles.
 Do you want a more formal look with a collar?
 Or do you want a collarless look.
 Both work.
 Just think about how low the neckline will be.
 Draped collars look great in person but may be too low for the headshot.
 If you want a v-neck, scoop or lower neckline, maybe consider a slightly wider crop or vertical photo.
 See the neckline chart below.